 Design has different meanings.
 In every day life, “design” refers to the pleasant shape of things.
 It is a superficial term, cosmetic rather than structural in its meaning.
 And that’s fine.
 When designers talk about “design”, they refer to how a product or service works rather than how it looks.
 Designers, among themselves a highly heterogeneous audience, have a more structural, sometimes even moral understanding of how products are built.
 The difference in use can lead to a lot of misunderstandings.
 When talking to a client, it is key to specify what kind of design you are referring to to avoid debates of → Taste.

 iA creates digital products.
-We offer strategic design and consulting services through our UX studios in Zurich, Tokyo and Berlin.
-To get in touch, just write a short mail to [email protected].
+We run small design studios in Tokyo, Berlin, and Zurich that serve great clients around the globe.
 Subscribe to our newsletter to receive brief summaries of our articles and interviews.